Renée DiResta

-Renée DiResta (born 1981) is a professor, writer and former research manager at Stanford Internet Observatory (SIO).
+Renée DiResta (born 1981) is an American professor, writer and former research manager at Stanford Internet Observatory (SIO).
 DiResta has written about pseudoscience, conspiracy theories, terrorism, and state-sponsored information warfare.
 She has also served as an advisor to the U.S. Congress on ongoing efforts to prevent online and social media disinformation.

 Education and career

-DiResta attended Stony Brook University and in 2004 received a Bachelor of Science in Computer Science // Political Science.
+DiResta attended Stony Brook University and in 2004 received a Bachelor of Science in computer science and political science.
 DiResta has stated that as an undergraduate student she worked as an intern for the CIA, but that her association with that agency ended in 2004.

 In 2015, DiResta co-founded Vaccinate California, an organization designed to promote vaccination in California.
 Until June 2024, DiResta was the Technical Research Manager for the Stanford Internet Observatory.

 Vaccination misinformation research

 DiResta has advised the California State Senate on matters of vaccination misinformation.
 Following an outbreak of measles in the U.S., DiResta began research into misinformation around vaccines.
 Along with data scientist Gilad Lotan, DiResta identified that on Twitter, 25% of anti-vaccine information came from 0.6% of users, in a phenomenon DiResta described as similar to automation.
 This study additionally identified groups of individuals who would actively create false accounts and "shape public opinion about particular policies".
 This report was used by Vaccinate California and the California State Senate to demonstrate that the majority of Californians were in favor of removal of vaccine opt-out policies, resulting in California Senate Bill 277 passing into law.

 In 2021, the Virality Project, an organization DiResta is a part of, released the report "Memes, Magnets and Microchips: Narrative dynamics around COVID-19 vaccines" advising social media sites and health officials on how to counter COVID-19 and vaccine misinformation.